Contents

 • Seamlessly manage inventory planning

 The AI Use cases in Manufacturing listed above are not the complete list.
-As per the need and problem statement, manufacturers need to leverage AI to get rid of the challenges.
+As per the need and problem statement, you can leverage AI to overcome challenges and drive consistent growth.

 As per Harvard Business Review, 84% of C-suite executives understand the need for adopting AI, but only 16% moved ahead for further steps to realize the value of AI.
 Why?